robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 == Changelog ==
 = 2.4.2 =
 * Fix update or insert database that made some performance issue
+* Add validator on rewrite rule to avoid conflict with existing urls

 = 2.4.1 =
 * Fix proxy url